Shortening of Time

 This is when a ‘Shortening of Time’ may (or may not) be applicable for you.

-There are limited and specific circumstances in which you can be married without the 30 days required Notice and there is a bit of a process to follow with no guarantee of a positive outcome.
+There are limited and specific circumstances in which you can be married without the 30 days required Notice.
+There is a bit of a process to follow with no guarantee of a positive outcome.

 Broadly, the reasons fall into the following categories: